 The horizontal photographs, also called between the world of photographers as landscape format, are those images have a size superior in width than in height.
 These types of photographs are standard, as all cameras are pre-designed to take photographs horizontally and not vertically.

-This distribution of predetermined parameters of the cameras, whether professional or of sporadic use, is given by the nature of human vision, since people naturally, we have a greater vision in horizontal and peripheral format.
-This is quite logical given the anatomy of our eyes, has that they are placed next to each other horizontally.
+This distribution of predetermined parameters of the cameras, whether professional or of sporadic use, is given by the nature of human vision.
+The human eye naturally, has a wider vision in horizontal and peripheral format.
+This is quite logical given the anatomy and position of our eyes, as they are placed next to each other horizontally.

 In addition, many experts have already confirmed that the human eye moves naturally by making horizontal movements, that is, from left to right and vice versa.
 This is because through these movements and the natural distribution of the anatomy of the face, people are able to record much more visual information horizontally than vertically.